ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 1. You can use the default values for all other settings.

-## Porting modules
+## Porting modules <!-- This is somewhat confusing, as modules are a "hardware" thing as well, not just software.
+Perhaps something like "Porting Mbed OS APIs" instead? -->

 ### Recommended porting order

 Based on criticality and dependency of Mbed OS software stack, we recommend the following order:

-1. Create a bare metal (based on the Blinky example).
+1. Create a bare metal (based on the Blinky example). <!-- bare metal what? does then create a project?
+But we already did that in "Getting a working baseline"... -->
 1. Bootstrap and entry point.
 1. Serial port (synchronous transfer).
 1. Low power ticker.